Quay Quinn Wolf, Pink Velvet Dress with The Fur Collar - August 16th - September 29th

-Quay Quinn Wolf, Pink Velvet Dress with the Fur Collar
+Quay Quinn Wolf, Pink Velvet Dress with the Fur Collar } Tzvetnik | September 2019

-Interface is pleased to present Pink Velvet Dress with the Fur Collar, a solo exhibition by Quay Quinn Wolf.
-Wolf presents objects in ways that evoke memories and the ephemerality of experience.
-He often uses materials that adorn or augment the body such as hair gels, oils, velvet, satin, clothing, and flowers, to suggest the body and its transience.
+Sparsely placed, minimal objects take on a life of their own in Quay Quinn Wolf’s work, suggesting the subconscious, fragmentary memories and the ephemerality of experience.
+Wolf often uses materials that adorn or augment the body such as hair gels, oils, velvet, satin, clothing, and flowers, to suggest the body and its transience.

 Quay Quinn Wolf (b.1989) is a sculptor living and working in New York City.
 Wolf’s practice considers objects and their meaning and recontextualizes them.
 Viewing the work, memory collapses as ephemerality dictates experience.
 Wolf’s work has been exhibited both nationally and internationally.
 His 2018 solo show, Arrangements at Jack Barrett (New York, NY) was selected as a critics pick by Artforum.com and featured in print in ARTnews magazine.
 Wolf is currently exhibiting at NADA House on Governors Island (New York, NY) and working on his 5th solo exhibition, TENSIONS opening fall 2020 at Jack Barrett (New York, NY).